No Pain, No Chain – How to Optimize Your Supply Chain

 Do you have the right physical flow of goods?
 Is your warehouse optimized?
 Do you use a third-party logistics provider - and, if you are, do you need to be using that 3PL?

-Sometimes optimizing your supply chain means you might literally need to rip warehouse racks out of concrete floors and move them to the other side of the warehouse or other side of the world.
+Sometimes optimizing your supply chain means you might literally need to rip warehouse racks out of concrete floors and move them to the other side of the warehouse or even to the other side of the world.

 When was the last time you walked through your pick-and-pack operation?
 How long does it take?
 Is there any waste in the process?
 Can measuring real-time metrics provide tools that allow you to improve your daily throughput by ten or twenty-five percent?